 While Bird self-performs some elements of its projects, particularly in the industrial market and in conjunction with its civil construction and contract mining operations, a significant portion of the overall construction risk rests with Bird's subcontractors.
 The scope of work of each subcontractor is generally defined by the same contract documents that form the basis of the Company's agreements with its clients.
 The terms of the agreements between the Company and its clients are generally replicated in the agreements between the Company and its subcontractors.
 These "flow-down" provisions substantially mitigate the risk borne by the Company.
-Depending on the value of the work, the Company may require bonds or other forms of contract security including enrolling our subcontractors in Bird's subcontractor default insurance program which will mitigate exposure to possible additional costs should a subcontractor not be able to meet its contractual obligations.
+Depending on the value of the work, the Company may require bonds or other forms of contract security including enrolling our subcontractors in Bird's subcontractor not be able to meet its contractual obligations.
 Bird's primary constraint on growth is the ability to secure new work at reasonable margins and the availability of qualified professional staff who can be assigned to manage the projects.